friends-having-weekend-brunch

 Evelina

-211 Dekalb Avenue
+Address: 211 Dekalb Avenue

-Evelina is another favorite brunch in Fort Greene, and one of my favorite restaurants in Fort Greene.
+Evelina is another favorite brunch in Fort Greene and one of my favorite restaurants in Fort Greene.
 The inside is very aesthetically pleasing and they have ample outdoor seating (with heaters!) making this the perfect place to spend your weekday breakfast or weekend brunch.
 They accept reservations through Resy and also have lunch and dinner during the week and dinner on the weekends.

 Like every restaurant on this guide, there isn’t anything I’ve tried that has made me not want to immediately return and eat again but the standouts at Evelina include the biscuits and jam, the breakfast sandwich and the spicy eggs in purgatory.